grafana/loki/docs/sources/configuration/_index.md

 [ruler_remote_evaluation_timeout: <duration>]

 # Maximum size (in bytes) of the allowable response size from a remote rule
 # evaluation.
-Set to 0 to disable.
+Set to 0 to allow any response size (default).
 [ruler_remote_evaluation_max_response_size: <int>]

 # Deletion mode.
 Can be one of 'disabled', 'filter-only', or